-Exploring Decentralized Systems: Peer-to-Peer (P2P) vs. Peer-to-Lead / Peer-to-Learn / Peer-to-Master
+Understanding Decentralized Systems: Peer-to-Peer (P2P) vs. Peer-to-Lead, Peer-to-Learn, Peer-to-Master

 Decentralized systems use consensus mechanisms that range from pure peer-to-peer (P2P) models to those with leadership or authority elements.
 Here, Peer-to-Lead, Peer-to-Learn, and Peer-to-Master serve as a framework for analyzing these systems.
-These classifications are not standardized, but they offer a useful models on the management of responsibility, coordination, and scalability in decentralized systems.
-Let’s compare classic Peer-to-Peer (P2P) consensus with models where peers either elect a leader for coordination (Peer-to-Lead), adapt based on behavior or stake (Peer-to-Learn), or defer to a central authority for finality (Peer-to-Master).
+These categories are not standardized, but they offer a useful models on the management of responsibility, coordination, and scalability in decentralized systems.
+Beyond software engineering, these models mirror organizational behavior, governance, and financial systems.
+Designing a decentralized network is about reshaping power, trust, and economic incentives, not just data routing.

 1. The Paxos Consensus Protocol